 Have an IRA?
 There are some changes you should know about

-An individual retirement account (IRA) can play a key role in any well-rounded retirement savings strategy.
+An individual retirement account can play a key role in any well-rounded retirement savings strategy.
 Since there are a lot of rules that govern when and how you can use your IRA, it’s important to research on your own or work closely with a tax advisor to ensure you’re following them all to the letter.

 You’ll want to consult a tax professional to find out exactly how these changes may impact your IRA.
 In the meantime, here are some highlights to be aware of: